-The first part of my work will be an ethnographically inspired examination of the interaction with my computer whilst reading Kittler's essay "There is no software".
-The text will unfold on two different levels: On the one hand I am describing the process of reading while interacting with the software I use to do so.
-On the other hand there will be interventions to critically reflect on various concepts touched upon.
+The first part of my work is an ethnographically inspired examination of the interaction with my computer while reading Kittler's essay "There is no software".
+The text unfolds on two different levels: On the one hand, I am describing the process of reading while interacting with the software I use to do so.
+On the other hand, there are interventions to reflect on various concepts touched upon critically.
 These interventions refer to either Kittler's text itself, or to the software that I am using.
-In the second part I will describe how art provides different frameworks to approach the different aspects I pointed out in the first part and how art and software relate to each others practices.
+In the second part, I am describing how art provides different frameworks to approach the different aspects I pointed out in the first part and how art and software relate to each other's practices.